Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: A Single Bisector

-We call $- \geodlen(s_1,s_2) - \geodlen(t_1,t_2)$ the offset of $\ep_2$ with respect to $\ep_1$.
-Now each node will store the maximum event value in its subtree as follows.
-For a leaf the maximum is its own event value.
-For an internal node, it is the maximum over its own event value and the maximum values of its children with the offset added.
-The maximum value stored at the root can then be used to determine the first time an $2,2$-event happens among the bisector vertices stored in the tree.
+For a leaf $\nu$ the maximum is its own event value, i.e. $\geodlen{\ep_\nu,s_\nu} - \geodlen{\ep_\nu,r_\nu}$.
+For an internal node, it is the maximum over its own event value and the maximum values of its children with their offsets with respect to $\nu$ added.
+The event point that realizes this maximum event value is then the first event point in the subtree of $\nu$ that will be on the bisector.
+Hence, the maximum event value the root can then be used to determine the first time an $2,2$-event happens among the bisector vertices stored in the tree.

 Note that the above data structure stores only a constant number of certificates directly involving $p$ or $q$, all of which are stored at the root of the tree.
+Therefore, we can efficiently support changes in the movement of $p$ and $q$.
+Let $w$ be a polygon vertex that is on the shortest paths from $p$ to all the bisector vertices stored in the tree (note that such a vertex exists, as the bisector vertices are all part of a single non-visible piece of the bisector).
+When the shortest path from $p$ to $w$ changes, we only have to update the offset stored at the root of the tree.
+Recomputing this offset may take $O(\log m)$ time, and so does updating the $O(1)$ certificates of the root in the global event queue.

-Therefore, it can be made to support changes in the movement of $p$ and $q$ in $O(\log m)$ time.
-Furthermore, we can support splitting the bisector at a vertex in $O(\log^2 m)$ time, since a split affects $O(\log m)$ nodes in the balanced binary search tree, and recomputing the offsets (and thus updating the certificates) takes $O(\log m)$ time per node.
+Furthermore, we can support splitting the tree, and therefore this invisible-piece of the bisector, at a vertex in $O(\log^2 m)$ time, since a split affects $O(\log m)$ nodes in the balanced binary search tree, and recomputing the offsets (and the corresponding maximum event values) takes $O(\log m)$ time per node.
+Similarly, we can handle joining two invisible-pieces of bisector in $O(\log^2 m)$ time as well.
+This then also means we can insert or delete individual bisector vertices in $O(\log^2 m)$ time.

-By replacing part (iii) of the naive structure with this data-structure we are still guaranteed to detect all events, but now when $\SPM_p$ changes, we have to update only a constant number of certificates (rather than $\Theta(m)$).
-As the certificates are stored in a binary tree it is easy to add or remove vertices when the bisector is expanded or shrinks.
-This provides us with the following Theorem:
+\subparagraph{Handling Events} We now replace part (iii) of the naive structure with the data structure described above.
+As argued, we are still guaranteed to detect all events.
+However, we can now handle them in $O(\log^2 m)$ time, rather than $O(m\log m)$ time.
+When $\SPM_p$ changes, as $p$ becomes collinear with the first two polygon vertices $u$ and $v$ on a shortest path to $w$, we can now update the certificates in each of the pieces efficiently.
+When the anatomy of the bisector changes, this may involve joining or splitting two of the invisible pieces.
+Thus, this takes $O(\log^2 m)$ time.
+Updating the certificates within in each piece can also be done in $O(\log^2 m)$ time as argued before.
+Similarly, handling the other bisector events can be done in $O(\log^2 m)$ time.
+We therefore obtain the following theorem: